Boston Red Sox: Nickname

 For years many sources have listed "Pilgrims" as the early Boston AL team's official nickname, but researcher Bill Nowlin has demonstrated that the name was barely used, if at all, during the team's early years.
 The origin of the nickname appears to be a poem entitled "The Pilgrims At Home" written by Edwin Fitzwilliam that was sung at the 1907 home opener ("Rory O'More" melody).
 This nickname was commonly used during that season, perhaps because the team had a new manager and several rookie players.
 John I. Taylor had said in December 1907 that the Pilgrims "sounded too much like homeless wanderers."

 The National League club in Boston, though seldom called the "Red Stockings" anymore, still wore red trim.
 In 1907, the National League club adopted an all-white uniform, and the American League team saw an opportunity.
 On December 18, 1907, Taylor announced that the club had officially adopted red as its new team color.
 The 1908 uniforms featured a large icon of a red stocking angling across the shirt front.
 For 1908, the National League club returned to wearing red trim, but the American League team finally had an official nickname and remained the "Red Sox" for good.

-The name is often shortened to "Bosox" or "BoSox", a combination of "Boston" and "Sox" (similar to the "ChiSox" in Chicago or the minor league "PawSox" of Pawtucket).
+The name is often shortened to "Bosox" or "BoSox", a combination of "Boston" and "Sox" (similar to the "ChiSox" in Chicago or the minor league "WooSox" of Worcester, a minor league affiliate of Boston).
 Sportswriters sometimes refer to the Red Sox as the Crimson Hose and the Olde Towne Team.
 Recently, media have begun to call them the "Sawx" casually, reflecting how the word is pronounced with a New England accent.
 However, most fans simply refer to the team as the "Sox" when the context is understood to mean Red Sox.

 The formal name of the entity which owns the team is "Boston Red Sox Baseball Club Limited Partnership".
 The name shown on a door near the main entrance to Fenway Park, "Boston American League Baseball Company", was used prior to the team's reorganization as a limited partnership on May 26, 1978.
-The entrance also figures in Robert B. Parker's Spenser-and-baseball novel Mortal Stakes.